MikhailFedulov/31257_G3/Assessment 1.md

 * __Company Investors and Shareholders__
 __Investors/Shareholders__ Those that fund the companies ventures and have financial stakes in the ongoings of the travel company.
 As they are the financial contributors of the company they are the stakeholders that the executive team are most focused on pleasing and therefore their needs must be met by the development teams solution.
 The investor/shareholder **needs** solutions that will directly increase their shares value in the market as well as future proof their investment in the business **because** ultimately, investors/shareholders are solely concerned with economic value and without them the business would lose funding.

-* __Competitors__
-__Competitors__ in the space it is important to analyze the industry landscape and identify other firms practices and how they compare to our clients.
-How strong is the need for the new system and whether it will bring a competitive advantage.

 ___